|11/27/2012 - Tip Helps Fifth Precinct Tobacco Shop Drug Raid Be A Major Success!|

 |3/16/2012 - Crime Stoppers on TV|

 Bloomington Police Department`s Roll Call TV program discussed Crime Stoppers of Minnesota on its March 16, 2012 broadcast.
-The Crime Stoppers segment begins about 9 minutes into the recording.
+It includes Youth Against Crime and You Solve as programs to solve crimes.

 |3/13/2012 - Terrell’s Billboards Seek Killer|